acode/KeyQL/README.md

 ## Supported Operators

-All operators in KeySQL queries are preceded by a `__` delimiter.
+All operators in KeyQL queries are preceded by a `__` delimiter.
 To reiterate from the previous section, this means you can query the field `first_name` with;

 ```javascript